Statistics and data research is vital for the success of your business.

 Once you understand your area and the people you need to market to, you can look for opportunities to improve your business.

-The Yellow Digital Report (formerly the Sensis eBusiness report) is an annual report that provides insights into the behaviour of Australia's SMEs with technology and eCommerce.
-This includes findings on the Australian consumers' experience and adoption of technology to provide an overall understanding of the Australian environment.
+The Yellow Digital Report is an annual report that provides insights into the behaviour of Australia's small to medium enterprises (SMEs) with technology and eCommerce.

 Australian small business key statistics report

-eResearch refers to the use of advanced ICT capabilities by researchers such as:
+eResearch refers to the use of advanced information and information and communication technology (ICT) capabilities by researchers such as: